 Here’s what my own searching came up with, when I was looking for a medium-scale patterned, tone-on-tone wallpaper in whites and beiges for my little condo.
 Since I was open to all kinds of patterns as long as they were the right scale and not too linear or too flowery, I didn’t want to make a narrow selection, in any design filter options.
 On WallpaperDirect, I entered “beige” as a color filter, but left the “design” and the “style” filters open, as in this screen shot:

 Of course, just filtering by “beige” yielded a gazillion options, on all of the sites I explored!
 So I fixed my brain on just scanning page after page quickly by pattern.
 I wanted “not too linear”, “not too swirly”, and medium scale.
 Here are some of the many, many options I considered:

 And I’m still searching!!
 I still haven’t plumbed all the depths of Etsy’s wallpaper offerings.
 Now that “peel and stick” removable wallpapers are so easy to produce, many artists have come up with their own designs, which is a great thing, of course . . .
 I’m leaning toward using a peel and stick wallpaper myself for this little feature wall, so I can change it out as trends change.
-Especially since my hubby Peter already showed us how easy it is to install it!
+Especially since we’ve got some videos showing how easy it is to install it!
 (I’ll be sure to float the wall smooth first, however, which is a “must do” to get a really nice result with peel and stick wallpapers.
 If that’s not something you want to tackle yourself, hire a qualified craftsman to do that part for you.
 All the gorgeous wallpaper projects in our gallery look as beautiful as they do because they were installed over walls that we floated smooth first.)